rubygems/rubygems/bundler/doc/documentation/WRITING.md

 If you make more changes to `bundle-cookies.ronn`, you'll need to run the `rake man:build` again before previewing.

+### Errata

+`rake man:build` uses `groff` to format the output.
+This program is finicky and the output - whether it hyphenates words or makes other changes to the output - depends very much on which version of `groff` you use.
+We use `groff` version `1.22.3` to render the output.

+If you want to generate the output yourself, you have a few options:

+1. Generate the documentation on an Ubuntu machine, either using a Docker container or native Linux.
+Install `groff-base` (as of writing the default installed version is 1.22.3) and `bsdmainutils` (for the `col` program).

+2. Download `groff` and compile version 1.22.3 from source.
+You can download groff from here: https://savannah.gnu.org/git/?group=groff.
+Check out git tag `1.22.3`, run `./configure && make && make install` and then rerun groff.

+    Note, on a Mac, the default installed `groff` is version 1.19, and the Homebrew version of `groff` is 1.22.4, both of which will generate incorrect output.
+You must also set `GROFF_NO_SGR=true` in the environment in order to avoid escape sequences being printed into the text file.

+    ```
+    GROFF_NO_SGR=true ./bin/rake man:build
+    ```

 ## Testing

 We have tests for our documentation!
 The most important test file to run before you make your pull request is the one for the `help` command and another for documentation quality.